Call Us: 240-452-4602

-When painting a ceiling a darker ceilings, it makes me think that the walls are ending and that there is a mass of space above...
+When painting a ceiling a darker color, it makes me think that the walls are ending and that there is a mass of space above...

-An easy tip for choosing furniture for your small space, besides choosing pieces that are generally smaller-scaled is to make sure that it does not sit flush to the ground, like the sofa below.
+An easy tip for choosing furniture for your small space, besides choosing pieces that are generally smaller-scaled is to make sure that it does not sit flush to the ground

 Choosing short pieces makes your room feel shorter and smaller.

 You should buy furniture pieces with a taller leg to add a feeling of space underneath and around them and to add height to your room!

 Since your room is small, and you can't really change that, you want to add as much height as you possibly can, and buying taller furniture is one way to go!

 Furniture with skinny, tall legs makes a room look larger,

 take up less space, and don't look bulky.